1000k/zabbix-sandbox/README.md

 1. `mv Vagrantfile.sample Vagrantfile`
 1. (option: if you use proxy) Install 'vagrant-proxyconf' plugin via `$ vagrant plugin install vagrant-proxyconf`.
 1. Fill the configurations in 'Vagrantfile'.
-  - Vagrant box should be RHEL or CentOS.
+  - OS type should be CentOS >= 6.
 1. Type `vagrant up`.
-1. `zabbixserver` and `zabbixnode` VM will be created.
+1. After a while, `zabbixserver` and `zabbixnode` VM will be created.

 ### Setup Zabbix Server
 1. Access to `http://localhost:8080/zabbix/`. (default)